AequilibraE/aequilibrae/docs/source/validation_benchmarking/ipf_performance.rst

     :align: center
     :alt: number of cores used in IPF

-These tests were ran on a TreadRipper 3970x workstation with 32 cores (64 threads) @ 3.7 GHz and 256 Gb of RAM.
+These tests were ran on a Threadripper 3970x (released in 2019) workstation with 32 cores (64 threads) @ 3.7 GHz and 256 Gb of RAM.
 With 32 cores in use, performing IPF took 0.105s on a 10,000 zones matrix, and 0.224 seconds on a 15,000 matrix.
 The code is provided below for convenience